Hub-Mo/Typescript-train/README.md

 ## SOLID
 - [x] S = Single Responsibility Principle (SRP)
   >“There should never be more than one reason for a class to change.”
+  >> seperated engine and Radio from the car. also seperated fuel and put it with the engine. the fuel consumtion is getting called from the car drive method. and the engine is the one that consumes the fuel. added method handleFuel() inside the Egnine class.
 - [] O = Open-Close Principle (OCP)
   >“Software entities … should be open for extension, but closed for modification.”
 - [] L = Liskov Substitution Principle (LSP)